Skip to main content

 Access the Platform UI

-To log in to the new Web UI, use the URL displayed at the end of install,
+To log into the new Web UI, use the URL displayed at the end of the install.

 • Login URL: https://<analytics_hostname>.<analytics_domain>:<analytics_port>